 - A member in arrears for more than two months may be evicted from Green College.

-Termination Fees: If you cancel your Residence Contract with Student Housing and Hospitality Services (that is, do not stay to the end of the contract), you will be assessed a termination fee.
+Termination Fees: If you cancel your Residence Contract with Student Housing and Community Services (SHCS) (that is, do not stay to the end of the contract) and you are assessed termination fees, you will be assessed a termination fee by the GCDS.
 The termination fee is modeled after the Residence Contract termination fees.
 You would owe the lesser of 25% of the total meal plan fees for the contract period at the full-month Membership Fee Reduction (MFR) rate, or the remaining fees you would owe to the end of the contract period.
+If you terminate your Residence Contract and SHCS waives and/or reduces termination fees, the GCDS will similarly waive and/or reduce any GCDS-levied termination fees.

 *MFR rates are determined annually, based on a formula of reducing the full monthly meal plan by a fixed percent per week of absence.
-Rates are posted on the MFR forms available in the Office lobby.
+Rates are posted in the fees section.